sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 *  prodigal_ORF_prediction_{A..J}.sh : This predicts protein-coding genes on my viral contigs for searching against HMM profiles
 *  HMMSearch_pVOG_{A..J}.sh : This searches my ORFs against PVOG HMM profiles
 *  pvog_summary_script.sh : Collects the contigs that have 3 or more PVOG matches, and makes a contig list
+*  bamtool_converted_samtools.sh : This makes a human readable summary of alignment from final step for analysis
+*  bacphlip_{A..J}.sh : runs bacphlip to predict temperate/lytic replication style on checkv contigs

 ## Tools Used